syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 #### Label and label Position

-You can define the caption for a CheckBox, by utilizing the [label](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonCheckBoxSettingsModel/#label) property.
+The [label](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonCheckBoxSettingsModel/#label) property can handle the caption for a CheckBox.
 This helps in reducing the need for manually adding a separate label element.
-You can customize the position of the label relative to the CheckBox by using the [labelPosition](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonCheckBoxSettingsModel/#labelposition) property, which allows you to specify whether the label should appear before or after the CheckBox.
+The [labelPosition](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonCheckBoxSettingsModel/#labelposition) property can be used to alter the position of the label relative to the CheckBox, whether it should appear before or after the CheckBox.

 ```js
 var tabs = [{